MontelAle/participium/retrospective/Retrospective3.md

 - What caused your errors in estimation (if any)?
   - Not particular mistakes
-  - Sometimes takes more times to fix other things that you break during dev
+  - Sometimes it takes more times to fix other things that you break during dev
   - Changing requirement interpretation

 - What lessons did you learn (both positive and negative) in this sprint?
   - Refactor takes a long time and is not always apparent
-    - we shold reflect on how much effort we put on technical debt
+    - We should reflect on how much effort we put on technical debt
-  - Complex structure of the repo is starting wheigh down
+  - Complex structure of the repo is starting to wheigh us down

 - Which improvement goals set in the previous retrospective were you able to achieve?
-  - We followed more requirements and avoided implementing extra stuff
+  - We followed more requirements and avoided implementing unnecessary features

 - Which ones you were not able to achieve?
 Why?
   - We couldn't plan the technical aspects during sprint planning as well as we hoped